Sharont21/Shotgun-Metagenomics-Assignment3/README.md

 ## Differential Abundance Analysis

 Differential abundance analysis was conducted using ANCOM-BC2 (ANCOMBC, v2.13.1) [21].
 Species-level abundances were analyzed using diet as the main variable (`fix_formula = "Diet"`).
 P-values were adjusted for multiple testing using the Holm method, and taxa with adjusted q-values < 0.05 were considered statistically significant.
 Log fold changes and standard errors were extracted and visualized using ggplot2.
+No rarefaction was applied prior to differential abundance analysis, as ANCOM-BC2 accounts for compositional bias and varying library sizes.

 ## Statistical Analysis and Visualization